codehub-learn/lavarel-pfizer/labs/lab-6.md

 - add a class named `Department`.
 Departments should have a `title` attribute
 - each user should belong to one department and each department should have many users
 - each department should have a manager responsible for it.
 This manager is one of the users
+- a user can be a manager of just one department
 - create migration, factory and seeder files for the departments
 - add a `DepartmentsController` to run CRUD operations for departments
 - add a method to define a department's manager inside `DepartmentsController`